icpdemospe/akka-cluster-icp/README.md

 This is an amazing way to visualize Akka Cluster behavior, and demonstrate core reactive systems principles!

-If you are not inclined to spin up OKD, Openshift or the like, here are a few additional steps you need to use your trusty minikube instance:
+If you are not inclined to spin up IBM Cloud Private, IKS or the like, here are a few additional steps you need to use your trusty minikube instance:

 Create the target namespace (akka-cluster-1):